-Description Wha at to do When 15 On April 9, the Federal Reserve • Review guidance from The Municipal announced new loan programs, including the Treasury Liquidity program for the Main Street Lending Program for Department and states and local small to mid-size businesses, and the Federal Reserve as it governments is Municipal Liquidity Facility for states and becomes available operational May 26 certain local governments. through

-Eligibility for counties and cities has been

-expanded since this program was first
+Description What to do When 16 On April 9, the Federal Reserve announced new loan programs, including the Main Street Lending Program for small to mid-size businesses, and the Municipal Liquidity Facility for states and certain local governments.
+Eligibility for counties and cities has been expanded since this program was first Review guidance from the Treasury Department and Federal Reserve as it becomes available The Municipal Liquidity program for states and local governments is operational May 26 through December 31, 2020, unless extended by

-announced-to U.S. counties with a
+announced-to U.S. counties with a the Treasury

-population of at least 500,000 residents,
+population of at least 500,000 residents, Department.

 and U.S. cities with a population of at

 least 250,000 residents.
-More information
+More information on

 here